• Home

 402-556-9090

-Virtuoso Pizzeria by David Losole is Omaha's only true artisan slice house.
 Pizza here is sold by the slice and whole pie.
-Each New York style 20" pie is individually hand crafted.
-Pies are stone baked, served slightly charred and cut into 6 slices for your enjoyment.
-Everything prepared at the pizzeria is made in house.
-David and his sons use his own recipes to create Virtuoso's signature spicy Italian sausage, meatballs, marinara, spicy giardiniera, balsamic vinaigrette dressing, cannoli mix and so much more!
-All ingredients used here are brought in are fresh and are locally grown when in season.
-Only the finest cured meats and non-GMO Grande cheeses are used here.
-All items on the menu are truly Virtuoso and you can taste the difference.
+Each pie is individually hand crafted & stone baked.
+Everything prepared at the pizzeria is made fresh from scratch, in house.
+David and his sons use his own recipes to create Virtuoso's signature Italian sausage, famous spicy giardiniera, meatballs, marinara, balsamic vinaigrette dressing, cannoli and so much more!

 VIR·TU·O·SO \ vər-chü-ˈō-sō-zō \